joanhong/csci401-project/documentation/server.md

 - Note: Please use a different IDE for client code or look for a TypeScript plugin.
 You will be very sad if you try to use plain STS for frontend code.

 #### Connect to MySQL Database
 - Create and start an empty database using the command line or MySQLWorkbench.
-If creating through MySQLWorkbench, create a new connection and start the server.
-Set the username and password.
+If creating through MySQLWorkbench, create a new connection, create a new schema, and start the server.
+Set the username and password for the connection.
 - Change **src/main/resources/application.properties** file with this database information (URL, username, password) and set edit permissions (create, update, etc.) to connect.
+The URL would be formatted like: jdbc:mysql://localhost:PORT/SCHEMA_NAME.
 - The first time you populate the database tables, you should set spring.jpa.hibernate.ddl-auto to "create" and set to "update" after. **Setting to create will wipe the database.**

 ### Running the Application